AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 ```bash
 python manage.py runserver
 ```
+**For more information on Docker commands for the database and exporting the database refer to the backend documentation [here.](https://github.com/AnthonySkoury/SDR-Aircraft-Traffic-Application/tree/main/backend)**<br />

 **NOTE:** Dump1090 in this repository is a fork of [Malcom Robb's dump1090](https://github.com/MalcolmRobb/dump1090) with a modification to add a HTTP header "Last-Modified" to discern duplicates.
 That is why the one in the repo must be used. <br />
 Change directory to SDR-Aircraft-Traffic-Application/decoder/RTL-SDR/dump1090